kunsh13/iptv/README.md

 Later migrated the project to ESP32 WROVER-B and PCM5102 32Bit I2S audio processor.
 Having 8 MB SPI PSRAM and AAC/OGG for adding more stream audio over the https.
 Now there is no buffering of the audio.

-I am porting the project in [TTGO TAudio](http://www.lilygo.cn/prod_view.aspx?TypeId=50063&Id=1171).
+I am porting the project in LilyGo [TTGO TAudio](http://www.lilygo.cn/prod_view.aspx?TypeId=50063&Id=1171).
 MCU ESP32 WROVER-B + DAC WM8978 I2S 24Bit 5 band eq.

 As I kept learning I have added stream for video as well and created this iptv/internet radio project.